Plumlov: Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.

 Sights

 Plumlov is known for the Plumlov Castle.
 It was personally designed by Prince Karl Eusebius of Liechtenstein, an avid devotee to the art of building.
 After his death in 1684, it was only partially completed.
 The castle has an unusual appearance, as its dimensions were chosen with regard to the projected four-wing building.
 The castle was confiscated from its owners in 1931.
 Today it is in the possession of the town of Plumlov that is gradually reconstructing it.
 It is used for cultural events.

 Only a part of the defensive tower and small fragments remain of the original castle.
+The entire complex of the castle ruin and the newer castle is protected as a national cultural monument.